drufball/yosai/_drafts/seige.md

 Hideyo was silent, glaring at Chiyoko.
 Mamoru stepped forward.
 "He's alive.
 But he's still unconscious."

-One of Tsukuyomi's tails arced forward slowly in front of the Tsukuyomi's face.
+One of Tsukuyomi's tails twisted forward slowly in front of the god's face.
 His eyes turned towards the tail, ignoring the group for a moment.
 "Unconscious?
 A shame."

 There was silence for a time.
 No one seemed to know what to say.
 Mamoru and the others remained tense, ready to move at a moment's notice.
 Eventually, Hideyo broke the silence.
 "We're prepared to fight if we have to.
 But as you can see by the flags along our wall, we're ready to surrender.
 Are you here to discuss terms?"